This card is not currently available here, but you can check out our Best credit cards of 2023 for additional options.

 CardRatings Editor's Analysis: Pros & Cons

-• Earning 5% back on all your Amazon.com and Whole Foods Market purchases could add up to some serious cash back if you're a serious online shopper.
+• Earning unlimited 5% back on all your Amazon.com, Amazon Fresh, Whole Foods Market and Chase Travel purchases, with an eligible Prime membership, this could add up to some serious cash back if regularly shop these websites and stores.

-• Even though this is a branded card, you can still earn 2% back at gas stations, restaurants and drug stores.
+• Even though this is a branded card, you can still earn unlimited 2% back at gas stations, restaurants, and on local transit and commuting (including rideshare).
+Additionally you can earn unlimited 1% back on all other purchases.
 That makes this a solid cash-back rewards card for just about any everyday purchase.

-• With no foreign transaction fees (a relatively unusual feature for a no-annual-fee cash-back reward card) you can travel abroad without worrying about spending extra on fees.
+• With no foreign transaction fees (a relatively unusual feature for a no-annual-fee cash-back rewards card) you can travel abroad without worrying about spending extra on fees.

-• The welcome offer for this card is a $150 Amazon gift card as soon as you're approved.
+• The welcome offer is a $100 Amazon Gift Card instantly upon approval exclusively for Prime members.
 It isn't a bad welcome offer, but it is fairly restrictive.
 There are other cards out there with more flexible rewards and welcome offers if that's important to you.

 Terms and Limitations Apply.

-Imagine getting money back for shopping on Amazon.com and at Whole Foods?
+Imagine getting top cash back for shopping on Amazon.com and at Whole Foods?
 That's not a dream.
-It's what you get with the Amazon Prime Rewards Visa Signature Card.
+It's what you get with the CardName.

-The card offers Prime members 5% back on their Amazon.com and Whole Foods Market purchases and those points can be redeemed for future Amazon.com purchases or for cash back via an account statement credit or electronic deposit into an eligible account.
+The card offers Prime members unlimited 5% back on their Amazon.com, Amazon Fresh, Whole Foods Market and Chase Travel purchases and those points can be redeemed for future Amazon.com purchases or for cash back, gift cards or travel via Chase.
 Rewards credit cards commonly provide 1.5% or 2% back on purchases – or perhaps more in certain categories – but this card goes well beyond that for Amazon and Whole Foods purchases and, let’s be honest, between Amazon.com and Whole Foods Market, there aren’t many things you buy that you couldn’t purchase at 5% back.

 But there are a couple of things and those things are eligible for rewards too.
-You earn 2% back at restaurants, gas stations and drug stores and 1% back on all your other purchases.
-The information related to this card has been collected by CardRatings and has not been reviewed or provided by the issuer.
+You earn unlimited 2% back at restaurants, gas stations and on local transit and commuting (including rideshares), and unlimited 1% back on all your other purchases.

 Top Features